 Primary Bone Cancer: Newly Diagnosed

 Being told you have bone cancer (cancer that starts in the bones) can be scary, and you may have many questions.
-But you have people on your healthcare team to help.
+But you have people on your health care team who can help.

 Coping with fear

-You will likely have different types of healthcare providers on your healthcare team.
+You will likely have different types of doctors on your health care team.
 These might include:

-• Orthopedic surgeon.
-This is a healthcare provider who treats diseases of the bones and joints with surgery.
+Orthopedic surgeon.
+This is a doctor who treats diseases of the bones and joints with surgery.

-• Medical oncologist.
-This is a healthcare provider who specializes in treating cancer with medicines, such as chemotherapy.
+Medical oncologist.
+This is a doctor who specializes in treating cancer with medicines, such as chemotherapy.

-• Radiation oncologist.
-This is a healthcare provider who specializes in treating cancer with radiation.
+Radiation oncologist.
+This is a doctor who specializes in treating cancer with radiation.

-Children with bone cancer should see healthcare providers who are experienced in treating children.
+Children with bone cancer should see doctors who are experienced in treating children.
 This may mean going to a children’s hospital or to a pediatric part of a medical center.
 Teens may visit special adolescent cancer units.
-These units have healthcare providers who can diagnose and treat children and teens with cancer.
+These units have doctors who can diagnose and treat children and teens with cancer.
 They also have a team of people to help support children and teens.
-This team may include specialist healthcare providers and nurses.
+The team may include specialist doctors and nurses.
 It may also include social workers, physical therapists, dietitians, education specialists, and psychologists.

 Learning about treatment choices

-To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your cancer.
-You may need to get some tests and work with more than one healthcare provider.
+To decide on the best course of treatment for you, your health care team needs to know as much as they can about your cancer.
+You may need to get some tests and work with more than one doctor.
 And you may decide that you want to get a second opinion to help you choose a treatment.

 Getting support